CarlosLeyvaAyala/Max-Sick-Gains/Help/010 overview.md

 ### Why this mod?
 Why would I do this if there are so many options that already kind of do the same?

-Well, for starters, I was getting tired of seeing fucking mages being as hot and athletic as Lydia.
+Well, for starters, I was getting tired of seeing fucking mages and merchants being as hot and athletic as Lydia.

 <figure>
 <img class="vImg" src="img/Lydia.jpg"/>
 <figcaption>Quit bitching, Lydia.
 We both know you got those abs by carrying my burdens.</figcaption>
 </figure>

-My hopes went up when I learned about [zEBD](https://www.nexusmods.com/skyrimspecialedition/mods/36019) but it's quite complicated and the help files never told how to apply it to the PC, so I didn't even try.
+My hopes went up when I learned about [zEBD](https://www.nexusmods.com/skyrimspecialedition/mods/36019), but it's quite complicated and the help files never told how to apply its settings to the PC, so I didn't even try.

 I tried BOSSE, but my game just gets an infinite loading screen when installed.

-[jBS2BG](https://www.nexusmods.com/skyrim/mods/88707) worked all right for NPCs, but for some reason, RaceMenu BodyGen didn't apply well[^jBS2BGRox] the Bodyslide preset to my PC and she looked flabby instead of hot.
+[jBS2BG](https://www.nexusmods.com/skyrim/mods/88707) worked all right for NPCs, but for some reason, RaceMenu [BodyGen](https://www.reddit.com/r/skyrimmods/comments/gdwdvj/racemenu_bodygen/) didn't apply well[^jBS2BGRox] the Bodyslide preset to my PC and she looked flabby instead of thight and hot.
 Ironically, it correctly applied morphs to all NPCs.
 [^jBS2BGRox]: I'm totally sure it wasn't jBS2BG's fault, since it correctly exported all Bodyslide data.

-So I tried to see if it was a problem with BodyGen or jBS2BG and it turned out NiOverride actually applied correctly all Bodyslide morphs if I explicitly did so using my own programming skills.
+So I tried to see if it was a problem with BodyGen or jBS2BG and made a quick dirty Papyrus script to explicitly apply all morphs.
+... and it turned out NiOverride actually applied correctly all Bodyslide morphs if I did so one by one.

 <figure>
 <img class="hImg" src="img/vince_01.jpg"/>
 </figure>

-So when I thought I could just do that I suddenly realized I could make my PC change shape as if gaining weight.
+Then I suddenly realized I could programmatically make my PC change its shape as if gaining weight by training.
 Something you can bet your ass BodyGen doesn't do by it's own.

 <figure>